parof/parof.github.io/_pages/about.md

 I am a PhD Candidate in Computer Science at the Sorbonne University (Paris) under the supervision of Professor Antoine Miné.
-Previously, I obtained a BSc and an MSc in Computer Science at University of Padua.
+Previously, I obtained a BSc and an MSc in Computer Science at University of Padua (Italy).

 My research interests include security and automated formal methods, in particular by Abstract Interpretation.